|Last Quarterly Update:||8/31/2015|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Consumer spending, interest in alternative financial investments, and home decorating trends drive demand.
 The profitability of individual companies depends on effective merchandising and marketing.
 Large companies enjoy economies of scale in purchasing and marketing.
 Small companies can compete effectively by offering unique products, providing superior customer service, or serving a local market.
 The industry is fragmented: the top 50 US companies generate about 40 percent of revenue.

 Art dealers compete with a wide range of retailers, including mass merchandisers and home decor stores.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Major products include original pictures, drawings, prints, photographs, and sculptures.
 Prints include lithographs, giclées, serigraphs/silkscreens, posters, and etchings.
-Art dealers may also sell collectibles, books, or artist supplies.
-Services include framing, delivery, and hanging.
-Companies may provide appraisals, especially for expensive artwork.
-High-end dealers ...
+Art dealers may also sell collectibles, books, or ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options